-Regionally, recovery was slow, and the greatest increases in abundance occurred during between 1955 and 1970.
-By the 1980's, eelgrass had saturated much of the available substrate, but eelgrass populations continue to expand in some areas today, and residents claim that eelgrass has not fully recovered to its former abundance in some bays.
+Regionally, recovery was slow, and the greatest increases in eelgrass abundance occurred between 1955 and 1970.
+By the 1980's, eelgrass had saturated most available substrate, but eelgrass populations continue to expand in some areas today, and residents note that eelgrass has not fully recovered to its former abundance in certain bays.

-The onset of recolonization began in most areas during the 1940's and early 1950's.
-In some areas, recolonization did not begin until the 1960's or later because they were remote from refuge populations, and propagation of eelgrass over 1000's of meters is slow.
+The onset of recolonization occurred mostly during the 1940's and early 1950's.
+In some areas, recolonization did not begin until the 1960's or later because they were remote from refuge populations, and eelgrass propagation is slow over 1000's of meters.
 This pattern explains why some populations in this region and elsewhere (e.g., den Hartog, 1987) are still recovering 50 years after the decline.

-The colonization of bare areas by eelgrass beds in offshore or euryhaline environments around West Island, Great Neck, and Megansett Harbor is inconsistent with general opinion today that eelgrass populations in estuaries or near fresh water sources were the main surviving populations that later recolonized the area.
-In fact, while many shallow bays with freshwater input had refuge eelgrass populations, they were generally unimportant in the colonization of offshore and exposed coasts.
+The colonization of West Island, Great Neck, and Megansett Harbor by eelgrass beds that survived in offshore or euryhaline environments shows that eelgrass beds in estuaries or near fresh water sources were not the sole refuge populations that later recolonized Buzzards Bay, and were less important in the colonization of offshore areas and exposed coasts.

 Around Buzzards Bay, once eelgrass began to colonize an area, the time to reach peak abundance varied markedly.
 On a small scale (below 10 ha) growth is typically logistic, and habitat is saturated in 8 to 15 years (Costa, 1988 and in prep.).
-In some locations, such as on the shallow shoal south of Little Harbor on Great Neck, Wareham, peak abundance occurred in as little as 6 years after the first patches of eelgrass appeared.
+In some locations, such as on the shallow shoal south of Indian Neck on Great Neck, Wareham, most population growth occurrred during a 4 y period (1962-1966), a few years after the first patches of eelgrass appeared.

 The percent cover of eelgrass beds at peak abundance also varied among sites.
-In high energy environments like Megansett Harbor, Falmouth, wave scour and storms frequently remove patches of eelgrass of various size so some beds never exceed 50% cover, even over decades.
-In shallow areas like this, eelgrass beds survive and recolonize in the troughs of migrating sand waves (Fig. 22).
-In contrast, beds in quiescent areas eventually nearly cover all of the bottom.
+In high energy environments like Megansett Harbor, Falmouth, wave scour and storms frequently remove patches of eelgrass of various size, so some habitats never exceed 50% cover, even over decades.
+In shallow areas like this, eelgrass beds survive and recolonize in the troughs of migrating sand waves (Fig. 21a).
+In contrast, eelgrass beds eventually cover virtually all of the bottom in quiescent areas.

 Differences in both colonization rate and peak cover can be explained by differences in disturbance size, disturbance frequency, vegetative growth rate, and seedling recruitment rate that can be measured from photographs.
 These variables were included in a computer simulation that accurately predicted changes observed on sequences of photographs (Costa, 1988 and in prep.).
-Results of this simulation suggest that physical removal of patches of eelgrass less than 10 m have little effect on rate of colonization or peak cover, even when 25% of the bed is removed each year.
+Results of this simulation suggest that physical removal of patches of eelgrass less than 10 $m^2$ have little effect on rate of colonization or peak cover, even when 25% of the bed is removed each year.
 Other disturbances, such as declining water quality or catastrophic storms may lead to sizeable and longlasting losses.